sslp23/points_tracker/README.md

 # points_tracker
-Points Tracker is a project run by me on my Twitter account ([twi](https://twitter.com/sergiopessoa23)https://twitter.com/sergiopessoa23)
+Points Tracker is a project run by me on my Twitter account (https://twitter.com/sergiopessoa23)

 This repo contains the code of this project.
-The project consists of analysing the performance of a input League based in team points, home points, away points and expected points, which is calculated based on the expected goals.
+The project consists of analysing the performance of an input League based on team points, home points, away points, and expected points, which are calculated based on the expected goals.

 - downloader.py -> file to implement utility functions to scrape data
 - game_data.py -> script to get games of the input league from FBREF